TEACHER INSIGHT SURVEY 2026

 of students begin the school year without all required supplies

-of students lack adequate supplies at home to complete schoolwork
+students lack adequate supplies at home to complete schoolwork

 64%